mike1098/LWA/README.md

 A NodeRed code will be available to show the temperatures as a graph adn send the values via telegram.

-Added HTML code fro graph creation
+Added HTML code for graph creation